KxSystems/ldap/README.md

 #### Windows

+You can build OpenLdap from [source](https://openldap.org/software/download/), or use a package manager such as pacman thats provided with [msys64](https://www.msys2.org/).
+The OpenLdap libs be moved from your install  (e.g. if using mssys and pacman, these libs may be found in the mingw64\bin directory) to the KDB+ w64 directory.
+The OpenLdap libs required are:

+- libcrypto-1_1-x64.dll
+- liblber.dll
+- libldap.dll
+- libsasl2-3.dll
-TODO - openldap install
+- libssl-1_1-x64.dll

-To install the library and scripts, either
+To install the library and scripts interface that this repo provides, either

 - run the provided install.bat

 or

-- copy `kdbldap.dll` which was built or downloaded earlier, to your kdb+ install binary dir e.g. if kdb+ installed at `C:\q`, place the shared library into `C:\q\w64\`.
+- copy `kdbldap.dll` which was built or downloaded earlier, to your kdb+ install binary dir e.g. if KDB+ installed at `C:\q`, place the shared library into `C:\q\w64\`.
 - copy the q script to load the solace API (`ldap.q`) can be placed in the current working directory or within the kdb+ install directory.

-#### Mac
+#### Mac (Intel)

-The [HomeBrew](https://brew.sh/) install manager provides a installation of OpenLdap.
+You can build OpenLdap from [source](https://openldap.org/software/download/), or use a package manager such as homebrew.
+The [HomeBrew](https://brew.sh/) package manager provides a installation of OpenLdap.
 Once HomeBrew is available on your mac, run the following to install OpenLdap

 `brew install openldap`